Mount Hampden

-Recent Developments
+Recent developments

-In 2012, the government of Zimbabwe under then President of Zimbabwe, Robert Mugabe announced plans to build a new parliament in Mount Hampden, replacing the previous parliament in central Harare.
-The new complex already houses the New Zimbabwe Parliament Building, and will eventually include a Presidential palace, the Supreme Court of Zimbabwe and the High Court of Zimbabwe, the Reserve Bank of Zimbabwe, residential suburbs, hotels and modern shopping malls.

-After completion of New Zimbabwe Parliament Building in 2022, with the move of parliament in 2023, Mount Hampden became the parliamentary capital of Zimbabwe.
+In 2012, the government of Zimbabwe under then-President Robert Mugabe announced plans to build a new parliament in Mount Hampden, replacing the previous parliament in Harare.
+In 2014, Mugabe travelled to China to negotiate and sign multiple agreements with the Chinese government for non-cash support in infrastructure development for the new parliament, but construction did not begin until 2016.
+Currently, the new parliamentary complex houses the New Zimbabwe Parliament Building, and will eventually include a presidential palace, the Supreme Court of Zimbabwe and the High Court of Zimbabwe, and the Reserve Bank of Zimbabwe; the larger planned city will also feature residential suburbs, hotels and modern shopping malls.
+After the move of Parliament to the newly completed New Zimbabwe Parliament Building in 2023, Mount Hampden became the parliamentary seat of Zimbabwe.